Canva Review (2023) — All the Pros and Cons

 Another nifty (and recently introduced) feature that helps simplify video editing is Canva’s automated ‘beat sync’ tool.
 This automatically matches your clips, footage, and accompanying animations to the tempo of the background music you’re using in your video.

 Once you’ve got your video clips in place, a timeline lets you drag and drop them into place, trim them and create your final edit.
-You can also add audio to your video from a royalty-free library of over 25,000 pieces of music / sound effects.

 Canva video editing timeline